States cranking out even more tax cuts amid cash surpluses

 “Wouldn’t it be a good idea for us to all just pause for a year?”
 Democratic state Rep. Deb Lavender asked rhetorically before her Republican colleagues endorsed the tax cut on a 109-45 party-line vote.

 The Missouri legislation still has a ways to go — it needs a second House approval before it can move to the Senate and then to the governor.
-But legislatures and governors in several states already have given final approval to tax cuts and rebates in the first few months of year.
+But legislatures and governors in several states already have given final approval to tax cuts and rebates in the first few months of this year.
 In some states, those tax breaks have been pushed by Republicans, but in others by Democrats.

 In Montana, Republican Gov. Greg Gianforte last week signed a $1 billion package of bills passed by the GOP-led Legislature that will provide both income and property tax rebates, reduce the top income tax rate and increase income tax credits for lower-income working families.